 - salt and pepper

-In the meantime slice the carrots and the red bell pepper.
+- In the meantime slice the carrots and the red bell pepper.
 Give the vegetables to the onions and continue cooking, stirring a few times in between, for about 3-4 minutes.
-Add the sweet and the smoked paprika powder and stir well for about 1 minute.
+Add the sweet and the smoked paprika powder (sweet or hot according to taste) and stir well for about 1 minute.

-Adjust the taste with salt and pepper and serve with mashed potatoes or bread and pickles.
+- Adjust the taste with salt and pepper and serve with mashed potatoes and pickles.
 Or with boiled potatoes and roasted or boiled vegetables or salad.